Ares (DC Comics): Post-Crisis

-Despite being Zeus's son, Ares never fit in with the other gods of Olympus and creates his own realm, the Areopagus.
-Aphrodite, the patron of the Amazons, swears that her women will save the world with love from the hatred and warfare of Ares.
-Through his deceit and manipulations, Ares deposes Hades and becomes ruler of the underworld.
+Despite being Zeus's eldest son, Ares never fit in with the other gods of Olympus and creates his own realm, the Areopagus, from which he plots to corrupt the mortal world with violence and greed.
+Aphrodite persuades her fellow gods to fashion the Amazons as representatives of Olympus among men, using them to thwart Ares' vile ambitions.
+Through his deceit and manipulations, Ares deposes his uncle, Hades, and subsequently becomes God of the Dead.

-Ares attempts to destroy the Amazons, using Hercules against them, who sacks the island, but Diana is born and raised just in time to fight Ares as Steve Trevor's plane, driven by one of Ares's human puppets, crashes into Paradise Island.
-His plot is to instigate a nuclear war between the United States and Russia, but Diana traps him in her magic lasso and shows how this would lead to his own disappearance, with no one to worship him.
-Ares tasks her with "saving mankind from themselves", promising to return if she fails.
+Ares attempts to destroy the Amazons, sending his half-brother Hercules to destroy them, but Diana is born and raised just in time to fight Ares as Steve Trevor's plane, driven by one of Ares's human puppets, crashes into Paradise Island.
+Ares seeks to instigate a nuclear war between the United States and Russia, but Diana traps him with her magic lasso, showing how a world devoid of life would result in his own disappearance, as there would be none left to worship him.
+Humbled by this revelation, Ares swears to no longer interfere in Man's World so long as Diana "saves them from themselves".

-Although Ares abandons his plans, he possess an unimportant criminal Ari Buchanan and changes his name to "Ares Buchanan".
-He climbs the business ladder by providing high-tech weapons for gang wars.
+Through magic, Ares transfers his essence into the body of low-level mobster Ari Buchanan and changes his name to "Ares Buchanan".
+He quickly becomes a powerful crime boss by dealing in high-powered weaponry to rival gangs.
 As Buchanan, he has a relationship with his lawyer, Donna Milton, who is Circe in disguise, although not even she knows it.
-Milton conceives a daughter, Lyta Milton, who possesses a great amount of magic.
-Ares did not care much about Donna, shooting her while she was pregnant.
-Circe, as Donna, later tries to help Diana out of a trap laid by Ares.
-She uses the last of her forces to shoot a gun that produces a sort of mini-black hole that absorbs Ares.
-Diana, the child, and she survive.
+Milton conceives a daughter, Lyta Milton, but when she shares the news with Ares, he expresses disgust at fathering a half-human child and shoots her.
+Circe, as Donna, survives and later comes to Diana's aid when Ares traps her, using the last of her magic to banish him from the mortal plane.
+Diana, the child, and she survive, but Circe is forced to shed her memories and life as Donna, becoming a full villain once again.

 As opposed to ancient times, the roles of various gods are shown to have altered somewhat according to modern practices and beliefs.
-Accordingly, the faith-based power Ares's father Zeus receives proves to be very much diminished.
+Accordingly, the faith-based power Ares's father Zeus receives proves to be very much diminished as the pagan faith of Ancient Greece gives way to Christianity.
 Other gods such as Athena, Aphrodite, and Ares began to gain more power due to the appearance of the computer age, love never diminishing, and conflict remaining consistent.
-Thus, the three godly siblings eventually take over Olympus.
+Thus, the three godly siblings finally depose their father and take over Olympus.

-Realizing that conflict proves to maintain his strength over the output of war, Ares changes his title to the God of Conflict.
+Following his ascension to power, Ares formally revises his divine role as a god from "War" to "Conflict".
 To celebrate this change, he alters his appearance to a more approachable visage.
-His rule under this name proves to be short-lived, though, as Hades is overthrown and Ares is all too eager to take up the mantle of God of the Dead.
+His rule under this name proves to be short-lived, though; when Hades is defeated and forced to abandon his responsibility as keeper of the Underworld, Ares is all too eager to become God of the Dead.